MGGemme/Miranda-Portfolio/README.md

 ## Projects

-### Sentiment Analysis Using Python
-- Used NetworkX to analyze social media connections
-- Calculated centrality metrics to identify key influencers

 ### Social Determinants of Health & Quality of Life (Capstone)
 - Merged AHRQ & CHR data for 3,000+ US counties
 - Built GBM model with R to predict health outcomes